rodrigobarrela/rodrigobarrela.github.io/_pages/about.md

 I am a fifth-year PhD Candidate at Nova School of Business and Economics in Carcavelos, Portugal.

 My main research field is Labor Economics.
-I am currently interested in exploring topics such as wage cyclicality, inequality, and labor market structure power using large datasets, mainly administrative data.
+I am currently interested in exploring topics such as wage cyclicality, inequality, and labor market structures using large datasets, mainly administrative data.

-Previously, I was a Research Analyst at the European Central Bank's Supply Side, Labour Markets and Surveillance division of DG-Economics.
+Previously, I was a Research Analyst at the European Central Bank.
 I have also worked at the Bank of Portugal as a Research Assistant.

 I participated in the IMF Fund Internship Program in the summer of 2024.